tomorrowbiostasis/Biostasis-Backend/README.md

       -     docker compose -f docker-compose-only-db.yml up --build

-         ⚠️ Make sure you have **[node.js](https://nodejs.org/)** installed on your machine before you start.
+         ⚠️ Make sure you have **[Node.js](https://nodejs.org/)** installed on your machine before you start.
 And the values for `DB_HOST` and `REDIS_HOST` in `.env` file are `localhost` to avoid failed connection to the database.

-         if you want to have control of application flow you can run MySQL and Redis using docker, then simply run the application by firing below commands:
+         If you want to have control of application flow you can run MySQL and Redis using docker, then simply run the application by executing the commands below:

-         1. we use `yarn` package manager instead of `npm`.
+        1. We use `yarn` package manager instead of `npm`.

                 npm install --global yarn

-          2. install all dependencies for the application.
+        2. Install all dependencies for the application.

                 yarn

         3. Build the database schema and tables using typeorm migrations from `src/migrations`.

                 yarn typeorm:run

         4. Run the application in the development environment.

                 yarn start:dev

-          Setting the app staging and production stages is the same as for development.
-You just have to keep in mind to have environment variables up to date and use proper Docker files.
+        To set up the app's staging and production stages, follow the same steps as for development.
+You just have to keep in mind to have up to date environment variables and use the proper Docker files.

  ## Running Tests:

- Please make sure everytime you implement new feature small or big to run tests to be fully sure that your application instance works properly or your changes haven’t broken anything, you can fire unit and integration tests included in the app:
+ Please make sure to run tests every time you implement a new feature, whether it be big or small.
+This ensures that your application instance works properly and that your changes have not broken anything.

+ You can run the unit and integration test suites included in the app in the follwing ways:

   - Unit tests